| The Jazz

 it is true, "seek and ye shall find".
 Only through Him can

 we know the most wondrous bequeathal.
+During the year 1957, I

 experienced, by the grace of God, a spiritual awakening